hsherl/hsherl.github.io/content/_index.md

 ![The look of dawn where I grew up.](img/dawn-clear.jpeg)

+Dawn in Tasta.

-I’m an alumnus of King’s College London with a first class MSci degree in Physics and Philosophy.
-At the moment, I am working as a tutor.
-I am looking for more work, particularly if it involves philosophy — [get in touch](/contact/)!
+I recently graduated with an MSci in Physics and Philosophy from King’s College London.
+I’m currently tutoring philosophy for a living.
+I am looking for other work, particularly if it involves philosophy, writing, or teaching.
+[Contact me](/contact) if you have a relevant opportunity.